 How does comparative fault work in California?

-California follows a “pure comparative negligence” rule.
-This means you can still recover damages even if you were 99% at fault, though your compensation will be reduced by your percentage of fault.
-Do not assume you have no case just because you were partially to blame.
+California follows a pure comparative negligence rule.
+You may still recover damages even if partially at fault, though your compensation may be reduced by your percentage of fault.

 What is the average settlement for a broken bone in a car accident?

 There is no single “average” settlement because every broken bone case is different.
-Settlement amounts depend on several factors, including the type of fracture, whether surgery was required, recovery time, lost income, long-term complications, and who was at fault.
+Settlement amounts depend on factors such as the type of fracture, whether surgery was required, recovery time, lost income, long-term complications, and liability.

 What if my broken bone doesn’t heal properly?